 With the holidays upon us, party planning is in full swing.
 Like any other holiday season, many party hosts and partygoers will have to deal with holiday party injuries, that will definitely “throw a wrench” into a night of merriment.

 During this holiday season, social hosts and homeowners in California should be extra careful about liability for holiday party injuries.
 Who is liable and how can you help keep your guests safe?
-Our expert personal injury attorneys at Allen, Flatt, Ballidis & Leslie provides advice and guidance that will keep your holidays merry.
+Our personal injury attorneys at Allen Flatt Ballidis & Leslie provides advice and guidance that will keep your holidays merry.

 1. Social Hosts

 Many states have enacted laws holding party hosts liable for injuries guests may cause while intoxicated.
 Liability can be triggered when social hosts continue to provide and serve alcohol to visibly intoxicated individuals and the inebriated individuals cause injuries to themselves or others.

 Social host laws vary from state-to-state and a number of states limit this variety of liability to hosts who provide alcohol to minors.
 For instance, California law significantly limits third-party liability for alcohol-related accidents.
 In California, lawmakers have essentially absolved bars, restaurants, party hosts, and most others of potential liability for selling or furnishing alcohol to customers and guests, in most (but not all) situations.

 It’s not uncommon for partygoers to take a spill or two at holiday parties.
 If you get injured at a friend's holiday shindig, the homeowner could be liable for your injury under the theory of premises liability.
 Homeowners should take holiday party precautions and safeguard their homes from both indoor and outdoor hazards.